ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Areas of fog before 8am.
-Sunny, with a high near 95.
-Heat index values as high as 109.
-North northeast wind 1 to 7 mph.<br></div>
+Sunny, with a high near 94.
+Heat index values as high as 107.
+North northeast wind 2 to 7 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Mostly clear, with a low around 76.
-Heat index values as high as 106.
+         <h3>Tonight</h3>Patchy fog after 3am.
+Mostly clear, with a low around 76.
 Northeast wind 1 to 5 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday</h3>A slight chance of rain showers between 1pm and 4pm, then a slight chance of showers and thunderstorms.
+         <h3>Wednesday</h3>Patchy fog before 8am, then a slight chance of rain showers between 1pm and 4pm, then a slight chance of showers and thunderstorms.
          Sunny.
-High near 94,
-         with temperatures falling to around 92 in the afternoon.
-Heat index values as high as 105.
+High near 94, with temperatures falling to around 91 in the afternoon.
+Heat index values as high as 106.
 Northeast wind 1 to 5 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">